jvatianou/cyber-bootcamp/Ansible/README.md

 Ansible configuration file

 `elk.yml`
-Ansible playbook for ELK server
+Ansible playbook for ELK server.
+Completes all the setup steps necessary.

 `filebeat-config.yml`
-Configures filebeats establishing correct hosts
+Configures filebeats establishing correct hosts.
+Host for the ELK box must be established in the configuration file.
+In this case, set to 10.1.0.5 box.

 `filebeat-playbook.yml`
-Ansible provision file for file beats
+Ansible provision file for file beats.

 `hosts`
-Lists out ansible provision hosts, including ELK and webservers
+Lists out ansible provision hosts, including ELK and webservers.
+View the file for IP of relevant servers.
+Matches information in diagram.

 `metricbeat-config.yml`
-Configuration file establishing correct hosts for metric beats
+Configuration file establishing correct hosts for metric beats.
+Host for the ELK box must be established in the configuration file.
+In this case, set to 10.1.0.5 box.

 `metricbeat-playbook.yml`
-Ansible provision file for Metric beats
+Ansible provision file for Metric beats.

 `setup.yml`
-Sets up the provision container on the  webservers
+Sets up the provision container on the  webservers.
+Completes all the setup steps that are necessary including creating and starting any containers that need to run.

 # Provisioning
-From the jump box, run the following commands to provision different parts of the project:
+From the jump box, run the following commands to provision different parts of the project.
+Each playbook must be run to setup all the webservers, the ELK box and then the right file and metric beats.

 * `ansible-playbook elk.yml` for ELK box setup